busykoala/fastapi-opa/README.md

 )
 ```

-With `skip_endpoints`, you can define some endpoints where the injectable
+Use `skip_endpoints` to choose which endpoints the injectable shouldn't affect.
-has no effect.
-To define an endpoint either use an exact string or a regular expression.
+To define an endpoint, specify an exact string or a regular expression.

 <a name="gql-enrichment"/>